What are TN Visas?

 |Technical Publications Writer||Baccalaureate Degree, or post-secondary diploma or post-secondary certificate, and three years experience|

 |Vocational Counselor||Baccalaureate Degree|

-In order to pursue a TN visa an applicant must have evidence that they have the necessary credentials to be considered a professional in one of the Schedule 2 USMCA fields listed below.
+In order to pursue a TN visa an applicant must have evidence that they have the necessary credentials to be considered a professional in one of the Schedule 2 NAFTA fields listed below.
 Call or email us with any questions that you may have.
-We are always happy to let you speak directly with a USMCA immigration attorney.
-To view credential requirements for scientists, go to the Credentials: Science tab.
+We are always happy to let you speak directly with a NAFTA immigration attorney.
+To view credential requirements for medical professions, go to the Credentials: Medical tab.

 |PROFESSION||MINIMUM EDUCATION REQUIREMENTS|